-Pachar & Ollantaytambo Bike Tour – Full Day Overview Pick up and departure time to start the trip: 09:00 Travel time to the beginning of the circuit: 55 minutes.
+Pachar & Ollantaytambo Bike Tour – Full-Day Overview Pick up and departure time to start the trip: 09:00 Travel time to the beginning of the circuit: 55 minutes.
 Technical level: Beginner, intermediate rider Trail: Dirt road – Downhill and Semi-flat trail.
-We provide the proper bikes with suspension and equipment for this adventure tour. […]
+We provide the proper bikes with suspension and equipment for this adventure tour.
+Biking […]

-In our descent by bicycle, it is on the road little traveled by vehicles.
-During the cycling experience, we have incredible panoramic views of the Yanahuara and Pachar valley.
+Our descent by bicycle is on a road little traveled by vehicles.
+During the cycling experience, we have incredible panoramic views of the Yanahuara and Pachar valleys.